President Biden comes home from the Middle East to lower approval ratings

 - Now Playing

-President Biden comes home from the Middle East to lower approval ratings13:00
+President Biden comes home from the Middle East to lower approval ratings01:32

 - UP NEXT